Alpenglow88/dotfiles/README.md

 done
 ```

-Write your customizations such that they can be run safely more than once.
+Write your customisations such that they can be run safely more than once.
-See the `slay` script for examples.
+See the `install` script for examples.

-Formation functions such as `step` and `link` can be used in your `~/.hot-sauce`.
+Install functions such as `step` and `link` can be used in your `~/.customizations`.

 ## Known Issues
 Cask does not recognize applications installed outside of Homebrew Cask – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.